CALL US 24/7

 • Burglary – State Jail Felony

-If an individual unlawfully gains entry into a building other than a residential property, it's classified as a state jail felony.
-Most offenders of state jail felonies are booked at the Kegans International Sanctions Facility (or Kegans ISF, reachable at (713) 224-6584) located at 707 Top Street in Houston.
+If a person breaks into a building that is not a home, it's a state jail felony.
+Most state jail criminals are kept at the Kegans International Sanctions Facility (or Kegans ISF, reachable at (713) 224-6584) at 707 Top Street in Houston.

-Bail Bond: A state jail felony can lead to a jail term ranging between 180 days to 2 years, along with a $10,000 fine and bail bond.
-To secure release on bail, an inmate would be required to pay $1,000.
+Bail Bond: A state jail felony may incur a jail term of 180 days to 2 years, along with a $10,000 fine and bail bond.
+To be released on bail, the inmate would need to pay $1,000.

 • Burglary – Second Degree Felony